jdleesmiller/jdleesmiller.github.io/_posts/2018-03-18-markov-decision-process-2048.markdown

 [^discounting]: In addition to being [well founded](https://en.wikipedia.org/wiki/Time_preference) in economic theory, the discount factor is often required technically in order to ensure that the value function converges.
 If the process runs forever and continues to accumulate additive rewards, it could accumulate infinite value.
 The geometric discounting ensures that the infinite sum still converges even if this happens.
 For the processes with the reward structure we're considering here, we can safely set the discount factor to 1, because the process is constructed so that there are no loops with nonzero reward, and therefore all rewards are bounded.

 [^missing]: There is a caveat for the 3x3 and 4x4 policies: the full optimal policies for every state are too large to ship to the browser (without unduly imposing on GitHub's generosity in hosting this website).
 The player therefore only has access to the policy for the states that have a probability of at least \\(10^{-7}\\) of actually occurring when playing according to the optimal policy.
 This means that, unfortunately, roughly one in hundred readers will choose a random seed that takes the process to a state that is not included in the data available on the client, in which case it will stop with an error.
-These states are selected by calculating the transient probabilities for the Markov chain induced by the optimal policy.
+These states are selected by calculating the transient probabilities for the absorbing Markov chain induced by the optimal policy.
 The mathematics are essentially the same as those in [the first post about Markov chains for 2048](/articles/2017/08/05/markov-chain-2048.html).

 [^me]: Of course, I'm not claiming here to be great at 2048.
 The [data in my first post](/articles/2017/08/05/markov-chain-2048.html#putting-theory-to-the-test) suggest otherwise!

-<script src="/assets/2048/mdp_player.96cb5779dd7942e99648.js" type="text/javascript" charset="utf-8"></script>
+<script src="/assets/2048/mdp_player.6a864e01fc49fb07563a.js" type="text/javascript" charset="utf-8"></script>
 <script type="text/x-mathjax-config">
 MathJax.Hub.Config({
   TeX: { equationNumbers: { autoNumber: "AMS" } }